|Partners||Principals||Executives in Residence|

-Pierre Chao, Managing Partner, brings over 26 years of management consulting, investment banking and policy expertise in the aerospace/defense industry.
+Pierre Chao, Founding Partner, brings over three decades of management consulting, investment banking and policy expertise in the aerospace/defense industry.
 Throughout his career he has been a trusted advisor to senior corporate, government and financial decision makers on key strategic issues - from major investments to mergers and acquisitions to strategic and policy choices.
-As well as being a Managing Partner and co-founder of Renaissance Strategic Advisors, he is also a co-founder and Managing Partner of Enlightenment Capital, a member of the Board of Directors of KeyW Corporation (Nasdaq: KEYW), a member of the Board of Directors of Channel Technologies, and a Senior Associate at the Center for Strategic and International Studies (CSIS).
+As well as being a Managing Partner and co-founder of Renaissance Strategic Advisors, he is also a co-founder and Managing Partner of Enlightenment Capital and a Senior Associate at the Center for Strategic and International Studies (CSIS).

 Over the course of his Wall Street career, Pierre participated in 31 aerospace/defense equity offerings/IPOs raising $11.7 billion and dozens of buy-side and sell-side M&A assignments.
 In addition, he garnered numerous awards while working on Wall Street.
 Institutional Investor ranked Pierre's team the number one global aerospace/defense group every year eligible from 2000-02 and he was on the Institutional Investor All-America Research Team every year eligible from 1996-2002.
 He was ranked the number one aerospace/defense analyst by corporations in the 1998-2000 Reuters Polls, the number one aerospace/defense analyst in the 1995-99 Greenwich Associates polls, and appeared on the Wall Street Journal All-Star list in four of seven eligible years.

 In 2000, Pierre was appointed to the Presidential Commission on Offsets in International Trade.
-He is also a guest lecturer at the National Defense University and the Defense Acquisition University, and he has served on multiple Defense Science Board task forces, including the 2005 Summer Study – Assessment of Transformation, the 2006 Summer Study – Strategic Technology Vectors, and the 2006/07 study on the health of the defense industry.
+He is also a guest lecturer at the National Defense University and the Defense Acquisition University, was appointed by the Secretary of Defense as a member of the Defense Business Board (2010-2013), and he has served on multiple Defense Science Board task forces, including the 2005 Summer Study – Assessment of Transformation, the 2006 Summer Study – Strategic Technology Vectors, and the 2006/07 study on the health of the defense industry.